fuxxcss/fuxxing-fuzzing/README.md

 # fuxxing-fuzzing
-A fuzzing project for binary.
+A fuzzing project using libAFL.
- using libAFL